HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## Console-Commands

 The mod comes with a suite of console-commands for a variety of purposes.
+Console-commands can allow the user to bypass the clunky mod-menu entirely.
 Console-commands are inputted through the script-extender's debug-console window.
 Press enter while the debug-console is in focus to initiate the command-line.
-Here you can enter any Lua code and hit enter to run the code-chunk.

 All console-commands from this mod are accessed by using the `!S7_Config` prefix.
 For example: `!S7_Config Help` will bring up a list of useful commands in the debug-console window.